Skip to main content

 • Buy or lease equipment to submit their firm’s fingerprints electronically, or

-• Select an EFS certified vendor to submit electronic fingerprints on behalf of their firm.
+• Select a certified EFS vendor to submit electronic fingerprints on behalf of their firm.

 To Submit Hardcopy Fingerprints

-Barcode stickers will not be required with FINRA’s new service.
-Sterling will assign a new barcode number upon receipt of each fingerprint submission.
-Firms and EFS vendors will not need to provide barcodes with livescan or hardcopy fingerprint submissions.
+Sterling will assign a barcode number upon receipt of each fingerprint submission.
+Firms and EFS vendors do not need to provide barcodes with livescan or hardcopy fingerprint submissions.

 If a legacy barcode number is used on a fingerprint transaction, it will be overwritten by a new barcode number assigned by Sterling.
-The way in which firms and EFS vendors are notified of the barcode numbers depends on how they connect with Sterling.
-Organizations that use encrypted email will receive their barcode numbers via email.
-Those that use an API connection will receive barcode numbers via API.
-Firms and EFS vendors will use the Sterling assigned barcode as the unique identifier for each submission.
+Sterling will notify firms or EFS vendors of the barcode number.
+Organizations that use encrypted email will receive their barcode numbers via email and organizations that use an API connection will receive barcode numbers via API.
+Firms and EFS vendors should use the Sterling assigned barcode as the unique identifier for each submission.

 Firms should send hardcopy cards mailed within the United States or its territories to: